Table of Contents

 1st prompt: Choose option

-2 = create files in AVS UCD format with individual files
+2 = create files in AVS UCD format with individual files. -

 2nd prompt: Choose the timestep you want the movie to

-(e.g. 1). -
+start(e.g. 1). -

 3rd prompt: Choose the timested you want the movie to

-(e.g. -1). -
+end(e.g. -1). -

 4th prompt: Choose the

-you want to visualize (e.g. 1)
+componentyou want to visualize (e.g. 1)

-The movie data will now be converted to AVS
+The movie data will now be converted to AVS format and stored in the

-OUTPUT_FILES/
+OUTPUT_FILES/ folder.

 -